singhdivyanshi/ComfyUI-PromptTimelineSplitter/README.md

 ---

-I made this node while knowing almost nothing about Python and only beginner-level JavaScript.
+I made this node while knowing almost nothing about Python.

 Feel free to suggest improvements or report bugs if you run into any issues.